SAP-archive/BUILD/Community Guidelines.md

 + <b>Be positive</b>: There is so much more value in building people up than breaking them down.
 Even when we have to give an unpopular answer, we try to do so in a friendly and positive manner.

-+ <b>Be respectful: We work together to resolve conflict, placing facts before opinions.
++ <b>Be respectful</b>: We work together to resolve conflict, placing facts before opinions.
 Heated debate is valuable and pushes everyone consider different points of view, but we don’t allow frustration to turn into a personal attack.

 + <b>Be collaborative</b>: Collaboration reduces redundancy and improves the quality of our work.
 We prefer to work transparently and involve interested parties as early as possible.